flemay/3musketeers/README.md

 ## Contributing

 Contributions are greatly appreciated.
-Please read [contributing.md][linkContributing] for details on how you can contribute to this project.
+Please read [contributing.md][linkContributing] for more details.
+Thank you for your help.

 ## License